 During the winter driving season you want traction.
 This is one reason why nearly 30% of all vehicles sold in the US are 4-wheel drive (4WD) or all-wheel drive (AWD).
 Which one is better for your situation?
 Let’s find out.

-An extended car warranty pays for expensive 4WD or AWD repairs.
+If your factory or extended auto warranty has expired, an extended vehicle protection plan pays for expensive 4WD or AWD repairs.
 Get a free quote from CARCHEX today.

 When Front Wheel Drive Is Better

 Before you rush out to buy an AWD or 4WD vehicle, consider front wheel drive.
 If you live in an area that doesn’t see much snow, then front wheel drive is probably sufficient.
 Unless you like to do serious off-roading, front wheel drive cars do well on any normal road surface.
 In fact, a front wheel drive car with snow tires may even do better than an AWD vehicle with all season treads.

 If you do any dirt road adventuring, then you need 4WD hands down.
 Four-wheel drive offers the most traction since all 4 wheels are engaged at once.
 4WD vehicles come in a variety of configurations.

 Full time 4WD means that all 4 wheels drive at all times.
 Automatic 4WD is really 2-wheel drive until the wheels slip – then the other wheels automatically kick in.
 Part time 4WD means you have to push a button to engage all 4 wheels, otherwise it’s 2WD.
 Many 4WD vehicles also come with a low gear setting for even more traction to get out of ruts.